-VICTOR P. H. HO Company Secretary Appointed 5 February 2004 Qualifications BCom, LLB (Western Australia), CTA Experience Victor Ho has been in Executive roles with a number of ASX-listed companies across the investments, resources and technology sectors over the past 20 years.
+VICTOR P. H. HO Company Secretary Appointed 5 February 2004 Qualifications BCom, LLB (Western Australia), CTA Experience Victor Ho has been in Executive roles with a number of ASX-listed companies across the investments, resources and technology sectors over the past 22 years.
 Mr Ho is a Chartered Tax Adviser (CTA) and previously had 9 years' experience in the taxation profession with the Australian Tax Office (ATO) and in a specialist tax law firm.
-Mr Ho has been actively involved in the investment management of listed investment companies (as an Executive Director and/or a member of the Investment Committee), the structuring and execution of a number of corporate, M&A and international joint venture (in South America, Indonesia and the Middle East) transactions, capital raisings and capital management initiatives and has extensive experience in public company administration, corporations' law and ASX compliance and investor/shareholder relations.
-Special Responsibilities Member of the Investment Committee and Secretary of the Audit and Remuneration Committees Relevant interest in shares 50,000 ordinary shares (held indirectly) Other positions held in listed Executive Director and Company Secretary of: entities Orion Equities Limited (ASX:OEQ) (Secretary since 2 August 2000; Director since 4 July 2003) (2) Queste Communications Ltd (ASX:QUE) (Secretary since 30 August 2000; Director since 3 April 2013) (3) Strike Resources Limited (ASX:SRK) (Director since 24 January 2014; Secretary since 1 October 2015) Former position in other listed entities in past 3 years Company Secretary of Keybridge Capital Limited (ASX:KBC) (13 October 2016 to 13 October 2019)
+Mr Ho has been actively involved in the investment management of listed investment companies (as an Executive Director and/or a member of the Investment Committee), the structuring and execution of a number of corporate, M&A and international joint venture (in South America (Peru, Chile and Argentina), Indonesia and the Middle East (Saudi Arabia and Oman)) transactions, capital raisings and capital management initiatives and has extensive experience in public company administration, corporations' law and ASX compliance and investor/shareholder relations.
+Special Responsibilities Member of the Investment Committee and Secretary of the Audit and Remuneration Committees Relevant interest in shares 50,000 ordinary shares (held indirectly) Other positions held in listed Executive Director and Company Secretary of: entities (1) Orion Equities Limited (ASX:OEQ) (Secretary since 2 August 2000; Director since 4 July 2003) (2) Queste Communications Ltd (ASX:QUE) (Secretary since 30 August 2000; Director since 3 April 2013) (3) Strike Resources Limited (ASX:SRK) (Director since 24 January 2014; Secretary since 1 October 2015) Company Secretary of Lithium Energy Limited (ASX:LEL) (since 14 January 2021) Former position in other listed entities in past 3 years Company Secretary of Keybridge Capital Limited (ASX:KBC) (13 October 2016 to 13 October 2019) Executive Director of Lithium Energy Limited (ASX:LEL) (14 January to 18 March 2021)